List of coal faces at North Selby Mine.

 The South West Trunk.

 The first part of the South West trunk headed south and created junctions for H478s maingate and H479s face.
 H480s junctions were started at slightly later date.
 They then continued onwards to create a major junction for the South West Lateral, known as Angina Hill.
 The heading then continued towards the demarcation with Whitemoor Mine to join with the Whitemoor West Conveyor roadway to create an intake roadway.
 When the heading got to the South West Lateral junction the coal, due to a downthrow fault, dipped so a small shallow drift was made.
 The heading then continued to the Whitemoor connection creating 2 further face junctions for H437s on the westside and H439s face on the eastside of the heading.
+The original plan for this area of the mine was to continue 1000m with the South West Trunk heading a and create a further junction.
+At this point a lateral roadway was to be driven to develop faces at the West and East.
+This development never happened.

 The furthest face to be worked from the West Return of the mine was H477s.
 This face was on the boundary with Wistow Mine.
 The face finished in September 1995 and was made ready to be transferred to the first face on the South West Trunk which was H478s.
 This face was planned to start in early 1996.
-This face used the West Conveyor road as the tailgate for the face so only the maingate had to be driven.
+This face used the West Conveyor Road as the tailgate for the face so only the maingate had to be driven.

 The H477s pantech of electrical equipment and transformers were sent out of the mine for overhaul leaving only a pump and tank for the transfer.
 The stageloader, face supports and AFC were tranferred from the maingate through the cross slit between the Return and Conveyor road straight onto the new face.
 A refurbished electrical pantechnicon including pumps and tanks was installed from the surface via the new H478s maingate.
 As the face retreated it had to passed through every junction from H477s to H472s which was quite a task due to the height of the return roadway.